 What Is Propofol?

-Propofol (also known as Diprivan) is a sedative primarily used in the operating room to relax and sedate patients before surgical procedures and to supplement general anesthetics.
+Propofol (also known as Diprivan) is a short-acting sedative primarily used in the operating room (OR) to relax and sedate patients before surgical procedures and to supplement general anesthetics.
+It is also

-- Though it is the most commonly wasted pharmaceutical in the operating room by volume, many hospitals do not have a secure process or container for its disposal as they would for controlled substances.
+Propofol is often leftover or wasted in hospital settings.
+In fact, propofol is the most commonly wasted pharmaceutical in the operating room by volume.
+Despite this, many hospitals do not have secure processes or designated containers for its disposal, which presents environmental and staff health risks.